Samuel Hopkins (theologian)

 Samuel Hopkins (September 17, 1721 – December 20, 1803) was an American Congregationalist theologian of the late colonial era of the United States.
 Hopkinsian theology was named for him.
 Hopkins was an early abolitionist, saying that it was in the interest and duty of the U.S. to set free all of their slaves.
+He made efforts to recruit African-Americans for purposes of serving as missionaries in Africa.

 Early life and education

 Samuel Hopkins (the younger) was born in 1721 in Waterbury, Connecticut, and was named after his paternal uncle, Samuel Hopkins (1693–1755), a minister in the church in West Springfield, Massachusetts.
 Hopkins graduated from Yale College in 1741, then studied divinity in Northampton, Massachusetts with Jonathan Edwards.
 He was licensed to preach in 1742.

 Overview of career

 In December 1743 Hopkins was called and ordained as pastor of the North Parish of Sheffield (now Great Barrington) in Housatonic, Massachusetts.
 This small settlement had only 30 families; he served here from 1743 to 1769.
 Hopkins' theological views over these decades generated opposition, and he was eventually dismissed from the pastorate, as the congregation would not commit to fund his position.

 From April 1770 until his death in 1803, Hopkins preached at the First Congregational Church in Newport, Rhode Island.
 While the British occupied Newport from 1776–1780 during the American Revolutionary War, Hopkins preached at Newburyport, Massachusetts, and Canterbury and Stamford, Connecticut.

 Hopkins received a Doctor of Divinity from Yale in 1742.

 He died in Newport on December 20, 1803.